How to Set Up Microsoft Shopping Campaigns (Bing Shopping Ads) for E-Commerce Store on Shopify

 - Divide products into categories

-By setting up Microsoft Shopping ads you can get more sales in addition to Google Shopping campaigns.
+By setting up Microsoft Shopping campaigns, you can get more sales in addition to Google Shopping ads.

 We hope you found this article interesting and helpful.
 You can audit and optimize your ad campaigns yourself or order our services.